magento/pagebuilder-docs/docs/migration/how-content-migration-works.md

 In BlueFoot, the majority of the content is persisted into the database using the entity-attribute-value (EAV) format, which means the content is not available in the JSON from `$itemData`.

 Some content types do not persist content to the database, such as the row and column.
-However for all content types that require it, you must define a virtual type declaring which EAV attributes should be loaded for the content type:
+However, for all content types that require it, you must define a virtual type declaring which EAV attributes should be loaded for the content type:

 `Magento\PageBuilder\Setup\DataConverter\ConfigurableEavAttributeLoader` which in turn implements our `EavAttributeLoaderInterface`.